AI search visibility for hotels

 If guests consistently mention your “excellent espresso” or “noisy street,” the AI learns that these are part of your entity.
 During your audit, check if the AI mentions your hotel’s strengths accurately.
 If it doesn’t, you may need to encourage guests to mention specific amenities in their written reviews.
 This creates a data-rich environment that tells the AI exactly why it should recommend you over a corporate competitor.

-1. Is AI search visibility different from traditional SEO?
 Yes.
-Traditional SEO focuses on ranking a link in a list.
+Traditional SEO focuses on ranking a link in a list of results.
 AI search visibility focuses on getting your hotel’s facts and brand mentioned within a generated summary.
-While good SEO helps, AI visibility requires more focus on structured data, conversational content, and consistent brand mentions across third-party sites like Reddit or local travel blogs.
+While good SEO helps, AI visibility also requires structured data, conversational content, and consistent brand mentions across third-party sites like Reddit or local travel blogs.

-2. How can I tell if ChatGPT knows my hotel exists?
-The simplest way is to ask it.
+The simplest way is to ask it directly.
 Use a prompt like: “Give me a detailed description of [Your Hotel Name] in [City].”
-If the AI provides an accurate list of your amenities and location, your visibility is high.
-If it gives a vague answer or says it doesn’t know, you have a “visibility gap” that needs to be addressed through better site structure and digital PR.
+If the AI returns an accurate list of your amenities and location, your visibility is strong.
+If it gives a vague answer or says it doesn’t know, you have a visibility gap that needs to be addressed through better site structure and digital PR.

-3. Does Google SGE use the same information as ChatGPT?
 Not exactly.
-Google SGE (now called AI Overviews) relies heavily on its own Knowledge Graph and your Google Business Profile.
-ChatGPT and other models like Claude rely on a mix of their training data and real-time web browsing.
-To be visible across all of them, you must maintain a consistent “source of truth” regarding your hotel’s facts on every platform you control.
+Google AI Overviews relies heavily on its own Knowledge Graph and your Google Business Profile.
+ChatGPT and other models rely on a mix of training data and real-time web browsing.
+To be visible across all platforms, you must maintain a consistent source of truth about your hotel’s facts everywhere you have a presence.

 Director of Business Development, The FS Agency